-- Tylenol (acetaminophen) is effective at relieving muscle aches but using just 2 extra-strength pills over the recommended dosage can create liver damage.
+- Tylenol (acetaminophen) is effective at relieving muscle aches but using the equivalent of just 2 extra-strength pills over the recommended dosage for three days can create serious liver damage.

 - Lavender essential oils have properties that relieve anxiety, but can cause estrogen surges in infants (babies with breasts!).

 - Statins lower cholesterol, but cause muscle aches and pains, increase your risk of diabetes, and might affect your cognitive reasoning.